dlstreamer/dlstreamer/docs/source/dev_guide/lvms.md

 ## 1. Setup

-The instructions assume Intel® DL Streamer framework is installed on the local system along with Intel® OpenVINO™ model downloader and converter tools, as described in the [Tutorial](../get_started/tutorial.md#setup).
+The instructions assume DL Streamer framework is installed on the local system along with Intel® OpenVINO™ model downloader and converter tools, as described in the [Tutorial](../get_started/tutorial.md#setup).